 And we are committed to being a place where Jesus can be met and a people who will help you to meet Him, walk with, and love Him.
 Over the years, we have gained a reputation for faithful adherence to Scripture, seen in our strong ministries of Bible teaching and preaching.
 If you are a Christian who loves “meat” and not just “milk,” we believe you can find that here.

 We have also gained, over the years, the capacity for being a place where those who might be weary or wary of church can come and find a home.
 You see, sometimes “religion” can beat people up with guilt-ridden performance expectations that are not necessarily helpful, biblical, or God’s desire for us!
 The only “yoke” we want you to carry is Christ’s.
 Yes, He’ll put us to work, but it will be a good-fitting work from a gentle and humble heart (Matthew 11:28-30)!

 As a local church that is free to govern its own affairs under the authority of the Word of God, we are not a “free-floating” independent group of believers who are accountable to no one but themselves.
 Being connected to a larger group of like-minded believers such as the EFCA gives us both the freedom to set the course of our ministry locally, but also the interdependence, accountability, and resources connected to the larger body of Christ.

 The terms “Evangelical” and “Free” in our culture have come to mean different things to different people.
-Though they may seem outdated to some, or watered down to others, we invite you to read the definitions below to get a glimpse of why they are foundational to us as a denomination.
+Though they may seem outdated to some, or watered down to others, we invite you to read on to get a glimpse of why these words are foundational to us as a denomination.

 What does “Evangelical” mean?